ThomasRohde/PyBCM/README.md

    - Drag and drop capabilities in the tree
    - The order is automatically saved

+### Working with Visualizations

+1. **Opening the Visualizer**
+   - Select View > Visualize Model from the menu
+   - A new window opens with the capability model visualization

+2. **Navigation**
+   - Zoom: Use Ctrl + Mouse Wheel to zoom in/out
+   - Pan: Click and drag to move around the canvas
+   - Tooltips: Hover over capabilities to view descriptions

+3. **Exporting**
+   - File > Export as SVG to save the visualization
+   - The SVG file can be opened in any vector graphics editor

+4. **Customization**
+   - Adjust visualization settings through the settings menu
+   - Customize colors for different capability levels
+   - Configure layout parameters

 ### Advanced Features

 1. **AI Capability Expansion**